was111607/sample-gcp-nlp-flask/backend_api/README.md

 # Flask + Google NLP API + Datastore (The Backend)
-This sample demonstrates how to use the [Google Cloud Natural Language API](https://cloud.google.com/natural-language) and [Google Cloud Datastore](https://cloud.google.com/datastore/) inside a Flask application, all running on [Google App Engine Flexible Environment](https://cloud.google.com/appengine).
+This README demonstrates how to setup a sample back end application that uses the [Google Cloud Natural Language API](https://cloud.google.com/natural-language) and [Google Cloud Datastore](https://cloud.google.com/datastore/), which can be deployed to run on [Google App Engine Flexible Environment](https://cloud.google.com/appengine).

-It will create a simple Python flask application that serves some REST endpoints.
-The application will communicate with GCP's NLP API for analysis and Datastore for a NoSQL database.
-The endpoints created will later be used by the Notebook frontend.
+The application is a Python flask API that serves some REST endpoints.
+The application communicates with GCP's NLP API for analysis and Datastore for a NoSQL database.
+The endpoints created will be accessed by the front end web app running in a Notebook.

 You can develop your application locally using the Google Cloud CLI (gcloud).